 Relationships with in-laws can cause tension, sometimes to the point of estrangement.
 A family member might also have unmet expectations, seeing their relatives as failing them in some crucial way.

 Differences in values and lifestyles can come between families, too, in conflicts over sexual identity, religion and other deeply personal issues.
-Even politics can come into play, or strains related to interracial dating and marriage.
+Even politics can come into play

 The most prominent "path," though, may be a painful history that proves just too hard to move on from, Pillemer said.

 "Problems in childhood, problems in the family of origin" were a main cause in many estrangements, he said.
 In some ways, that reflects how what he calls "positive shared history" can provide a buffer against the stress of normal conflict, Pillemer explained.